DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 ### D_avgref_ica_autoexcom
 In this script the data gets an referenced to the average to prepare the data for Inter Component Analysis (ICA).
 We are using the pop_runica function for the ICA because it works great as an ICA, but there are other options that might be quicker (this might come at a cost).
 We do an ICA mainly to delete artifacts that are repeated, such as eye blinks, eye movement, muscle movement and electrical noise.
 We are using [IClable](https://www.sciencedirect.com/science/article/pii/S1053811919304185) as a function to automatically label the components.
-After that it combines looks what the percentage of "Bad components" are in each individual component.
-If there is over 80% noise and less then 5% brain a component gets deleted.
+After that it looks what the percentage of "Bad components" are in each individual component.
+Then it sums the percentage of all of the flagged components and if there is over 80% noise and less then 5% brain a component gets deleted.

+The following components get will get flagged:

+- Muscle components

+- Eye components

+- Heart components

+- Line Noise components

+- Channel noise components

 Before deleting the components, EEGlab will save a figure with all the bad components for that participant, or if they were all good, a figure with all the components.
+Lastly, Matlab will save a variable called components, with the ID and how many of each type of component reached the threshold.
+(80% and less then 5% brain, unless it's brain then it's just 80% brain)

 These are the variables you NEED to change:
 ```matlab